-- Tianwen-1 ("questions to heaven," or "questioning the heavens") is China's first Mars mission, consisting of an orbiter and rover.
-It entered Mars orbit on 10 February 2021 and the rover will not land until May or June.
+- Tianwen-1 ("questions to heaven," or "questioning the heavens") is China's first Mars mission, consisting of an orbiter and a rover named Zhurong.
+It entered Mars orbit in February 2021 and Zhurong landed on May 14, 2021.

 - Among the rover’s science instruments is a radar that could detect pockets of water beneath the surface, which may contain life.

-- Only NASA has successfully landed and operated spacecraft on Mars.
+- Before Zhurong only NASA has successfully landed and operated spacecraft on Mars.
 More countries exploring Mars and our solar system means more discoveries and opportunities for global collaboration.

 Water doesn’t currently exist on Mars' surface, but it used to.
 We know this from dramatic dry canyons and river channels seen from orbit, as well as minerals on the surface that only form in liquid water.
 Around 3 billion years ago, something happened to Mars’ atmosphere, and most of the liquid water evaporated.
 But some of it may still be underground, safely shielded from harmful solar radiation that bombards the planet’s surface.
 Could those ancient pockets of water contain life?

-China’s Tianwen-1 Mars mission launched on 23 July 2020 amidst the added challenge of the global COVID-19 pandemic.
-It will, among other things, search for pockets of water using radar mounted on the rover.
-The European Space Agency’s Mars Express spacecraft found evidence for subsurface water using radar from orbit, but this will be the first time a rover has searched from the ground.
-(NASA’s Perseverance rover also has a radar instrument; it will launch and land on Mars at about the same time as Tianwen-1.)
+China’s Tianwen-1 Mars mission launched on July 23, 2020 amidst the added challenge of the global COVID-19 pandemic.
+It will, among other things, search for pockets of water using radar mounted on the Zhurong rover.
+The European Space Agency’s Mars Express spacecraft found evidence for subsurface water using radar from orbit, but along with NASA’s Perseverance rover this will be the first time a rover has searched from the ground.

 Tianwen means "questions to heaven," or "questioning the heavens."
 You can listen to a pronunciation of Tianwen by Quanzhi Ye.
 All interplanetary Chinese missions are expected to carry the Tianwen moniker going forward.

-Tianwen-1 will arrive in Mars orbit as a single spacecraft; the rover's landing attempt is not expected until May.
-Once on Mars, the landing platform will extend a ramp, allowing the rover to roll gently onto the surface—similar to the way China’s Chang’e Moon rovers are deployed.
-The rover can communicate directly with Earth or use its orbiter for high-speed data relay.
+Zhurong can communicate directly with Earth or use its Tianwen-1 orbiter for high-speed data relay.
 The orbiter has its own set of science instruments for studying Mars, including a high-resolution camera that should produce stunning images.